 The intricate battledress had notable similarities with the Princess’ own wardrobe.
 It wasn’t until later that she discovered the garments had been gifted to Lady Edith-Estellise from the late Emperor Geoffroi.

 “Lady Estelle,” a burly sergeant in his late forties knelt down as the Crusader Saint drew close.
-“Rumors has it that the newly arrived Wic… Weichsens are the ones ordering us to dig in.
+“Rumors has it that the newly arrived Wick… Weichsens are the ones ordering us to dig in.
 The river crossing is a whole twelve kilopaces wide.
 Why are we trying to hold it when we should be withdrawing to the city!?”

-They think these fortifications are all for naught, Kaede thought as she finally realized why the men’s hearts weren’t in it.
+They think these fortifications are all for naught.
+Kaede thought as she finally realized why the men’s hearts weren’t in it.

 Edith-Estellise stopped just an arm’s length away from the middle-aged soldier.
 Her serene voice rang as clear as the gospel as she began to speak:

 “Everyone, I understand your concerns.
-The infidels have already beaten us twice on the field of battle, and it seems folly to meet them again in the open rather than shrink behind the city’s walls.
+The infidels have already beaten us twice on the field of battle, and it seems folly to meet them again in the open rather than withdraw behind the city’s walls.
 I apologize that I could not have been a better leader.
 I failed to bring you all honor and victory in the Holy Father’s name.”

 Yet, as the lady bowed apologetically before her men, it was the very soldiers who cried back:

 “You’ve led us, fought with us, bled with us!”